-Users of personal devices are responsible for keeping their devices current and this includes, but is not limited to, ensuring the device has all recent security, software and firmware updates.
+Users of personal devices are responsible for keeping their devices current and this includes, but is not limited to, ensuring the device has all recent security, software, and firmware updates.
 Any device which is used to access SNC systems and/or networks must be equipped with a password lock.
 Only SNC employees will be permitted to access company data on personal devices.
 Should the employee lose or report their personal device stolen, SNC must be notified as soon as possible to prevent unauthorized access to the network from the missing device.
 Employees are responsible for notifying their mobile carrier immediately upon loss of a device.

-SNC intends to monitor company-provided systems and devices, as well as employees' personal devices.
 SNC monitors company-provided systems and devices as well as employees' personal devices via standard network monitoring tools necessary for the operation and maintenance of company systems, network firewalls, and servers.
 As a condition of being given access to company-provided systems and devices, and as a condition to using personal devices for SNC business, employees consent that SNC may intercept, access, retrieve, read, disclose, and use any telephone or voice mail communications and/or computer systems activity, including internet access and electronic mail, whether on a company-provided system or device or on a personal device, for the following purposes: